What is a composite door?

 Rock Doors

-This range of composites is renowned for their security, and characterised with glass sealed within the slab.
-There are several styles and finishes to choose from, and a selection of stable doors as well.
+This range of composites is renowned for their security, with a variety of styles to choose from.
+They are characterised with glass sealed within the slab using S-Glaze technology.
+As well as single-leaf doors, there is also a selection of stable doors as well

 What can I have with my composite door?